danielneil/Shark-Doc/tutorials/RSI2.md

 * Identify buying opportunities when RSI levels between 0 and 10.
 * Identify selling opportunities when RSI levels between 90 and 100.

+#### 3. Set the exit point

+> Connors advocates exiting long positions on a move above the 5-day SMA and short positions on a move below the 5-day SMA.

+Therefore:

+* Exit long positions when price moves above the 5-day SMA.
+* Exit short positions when price moves below the 5-day SMA.